nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 waiter was working in the pantry.
 Suddenly the restaurant-car was shocked by a terrible roar.

 “Gwan I say!
-Take that theah ice and beat it, you black sissy.” ...
+Take that theah ice and beat it, you black sissy.”<span class="three-dots"></span>

 “This ice ain’t good for the pantry.
 You ought to gimme the cleaner one,” the timid fourth man stood his ground.